Hi there! I

 Tokamak - The most successful plasma confinement magnetic device used for experimental fusion.

 Sustaining such high fusion temperatures require a lot of energy and there are technical challenges too.
 Imagine trying to squeeze a balloon uniformly with your bare hands.
 The balloon will bulge out from places with least pressure.
 Now you can probably appreciate the problem at hand - trying to confine a plasma uniformly.
 This was one of the challenges that had dogged the great scientists till this very age.
 This confinement is now achieved using magnetic fields with great precision.
-The Russians gave us a device named 'tokamak' that uses magnetic fields for confinement - refer to
+The Russians gave us a device named 'tokamak' that uses magnetic fields for confinement - refer to https://en.wikipedia.org/wiki/Tokamak for more reading on this.
+If the magnetic field is decreased in strength, the plasma is no longer confined and tends to expand.
+And expansion leads to cooling down.
+Hence, the fusion reaction stops immediately because of the cooling effect.
+So it seems to be theoretically much safer than fission plants.

 Still with me?
 Let me summarize - humanity is still experimenting with fusion energy for commercialization (which is at-least half a century away).
 Fusion requires very high temperatures, which we can now produce on our planet earth.
 The next step is to nail down the technicalities of building a commercial nuclear fusion reactor.

-) - this is a global multi-cultural mega scientific project that aims to build the world's biggest tokamak (in Southern France), to produce fusion energy.
+The future is being molded as you read this post ITER - International Thermonuclear Experimental Reactor (https://www.iter.org/mag) - this is a global multi-cultural mega scientific project that aims to build the world's biggest tokamak (in Southern France), to produce fusion energy.
 And in the process, scientists will learn more about how to solve the engineering, manufacturing and industrial challenges.
 The aim is

 "to deliver ten times the power it (i.e. ITER tokamak) consumes.
-From 50 MW of input power, the ITER machine is designed to produce 500 MW of fusion power
+From 50 MW of input power, the ITER machine is designed to produce 500 MW of fusion power—the first of all fusion experiments to produce net energy.

-During its operational lifetime, ITER will test key technologies necessary for the next step: the demonstration fusion power plant that will prove that it is possible to capture fusion energy for commercial use."
+will prove that it is possible to capture fusion energy for commercial

 Source: <https://www.iter.org/proj/itermission>